vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/layout-apps/vtex-condition-layout.md

 }
 ```

-:warning: _Never use `condition-layout` directly.
+> ⚠️ _Never use `condition-layout` directly.
 Make sure to always use it with the context variant, such as `condition-layout.product`._

 ### Step 3 - Defining the desired conditions